Musina: Geography

 The Limpopo River is a large river which flows strongly during the annual rainy season, when lichen and other plant species of the dry region come alive.
 Sometimes, it floods it's dry river banks.
 The low-shrub and thorny tree lands that surround Musina and thrive in rains are alive with animals in sanctuaries that offer experienced-only camping safari accessible by sand and rock road tracks.

-Access is generally good, with the N1 road from Johannesburg through Musina northwards being wide tar, as are most other roads in the area.
+Road

+The N1 road connects Musina with the Beitbridge border with Zimbabwe 15 kilometres to the north and to Louis Trichardt, Polokwane and Pretoria in the south (as a toll road).
+The R572 road connects Musina with the Mapungubwe National Park, the Pontdrif border with Botswana, and Alldays in the west.
+The R508 road connects south-east to Tshipise.

 Border with Zimbabwe

 The link with Zimbabwe at Beitbridge has become one of the busiest roads in the world and the busiest in Africa, due to black market importers from Zimbabwe and people looking for employment.
 This is mainly due to thousands crossing the border into South Africa every day.
-According to the New York Times, in January 2009, Musina had a shifting population of about 15,000 foreigners, overwhelmingly Zimbabweans, many of whom lived in a refugee camp at the showground or in the streets.
+According to The New York Times, in January 2009, Musina had a shifting population of about 15,000 foreigners, overwhelmingly Zimbabweans, many of whom lived in a refugee camp at the showground or in the streets.